-In WCDMA networks we can interpret the cell load $\eta$ as shared resource and the load per service $\omega_t$ as resource requirement.
+In WCDMA networks we can interpret the cell load η as shared resource and the load per service ω_i as resource requirement.
 The application of the Kaufman-Roberts algorithm postulates a discrete shared resource and discrete service requirements.
-Additionally, the algorithm is beneficial only if a single state (j) combines many multi-dimensional states $(\bar{n})$ .
-Thus, we discretize the cell load by introducing a cell load unit g of which $\eta{max}$ should be an integer multiple.
-The resulting capacity and resource requirements are then $C = \eta{max}/g$ and $r_t = round(\omega_t/g)$ .
+Additionally, the algorithm is beneficial only if a single state (j) combines many multi-dimensional states (\bar{n}) .
+Thus, we discretisize the cell load by introducing a cell load unit g of which η{max} should be an integer multiple.
+The resulting capacity and resource requirements are then:

+$$C = \frac{\eta{max}}{g} \text{ and } r_t = \text{round}\left(\frac{\omega_t}{g}\right)$$ (25)

 The cell load unit g controls the granularity of the Kaufman-Roberts state space.
 The smaller g is, the larger is the state space and the better is the approximation.
 In the simple case of no other-cell interference and no user activity, the Kaufman-Roberts recursion yields exact steady state probabilities except for the error caused by the cell load discretization.
-In [11], we study the trade-off between state space granularity and accuracy.
+Fig. 2 shows total blocking probabilities for such a scenario considering two services with 12.2 kbps and 64 kbps bit rates and corresponding target- F{b}/N{0} values of 5dB and 4dB, respectively.
+The solid curves depict the simulation results and the dashed curves the analytic results for different granularities.
+The finer the granularities the better the results match.
+The two smallest cell load units of 0.005 and 0.001 lead to almost identical results and curves.
+Therefore, we choose g = 0.005 as cell load unit for the numerical results presented in Section 3.

-The direct integration of the local blocking probabilities into the Kaufman-Roberts recursion is not possible.
+The integration of the local blocking probabilities into the Kaufman-Roberts recursion is not directly possible.
 A state corresponds to the resources occupied when all users are active.
 The state description does not provide the number of active users and the maximum occupied resource is not sufficient to determine the distribution of the resource occupancy.
-We introduce the random variable $\Lambda$ for the number of occupied resources.
-Still assuming that no local blocking occurs, the probability $\Lambda(c|j)$ that c resources are occupied in state j is computed recursively:
+We introduce the random variable Λ for the number of occupied resources.
+Still assuming that no local blocking occurs the probability $\Lambda(c|j)$ that c resources are occupied in state j is computed recursively: